 Grab the “handle” of the crank and crank it forward, just like you were reeling a reel.
 The wire will pop right at the twist, leaving a smooth break with no protruding tag.
 This takes a little practice to get quick.
 Keeping the pliers out of the way is key to getting a good turn on the crank.
 Dispose of these tags very carefully, as they will gladly go right through a shoe or foot if they end up in the carpet or stop a bilge pump impeller cold if they work their way into the bilge.

-Get lots more how to tips from Capt.
+Get many more how-to tips from Capt.
 Scott on BD.